storj-archived/storj.io/content/community/heroNav/communityHeroNav.md

 ---
-title: "community hero nav"
+title: community hero nav
-heading: "Storj Community"
+heading: Storj Community
-weight: 2
+ctaText: JOIN THE COMMUNITY
-ctaText: "JOIN THE COMMUNITY"
+ctaLink: /code-of-conduct/
-ctaLink: "/code-of-conduct/"
+draft: true
 ---
-Storj is a global community of developers, storage node operators, and decentralization enthusiasts.
-We are passionate about the future of decentralized cloud storage and are proponents of open-source software.
-We connect with our community via Rocket.Chat, an open source chat solution.
-Come join the community where you can get your support questions answered, discuss about project development advances and decentralization issues, or tell us about the great projects you are building on Storj!
+We're building a vibrant community of developers and storage node operators with a passion for open-source content and decentralization.
+And we can't build a thriving community without your help, expertise, opinions, knowledge, and well...you.
+We're glad you're here--take a look around.